 How to Make Butternut Squash Hummus

 I like making my hummus in a food processor but this is not necessary.
 You can absolutely make it in a blender or even by hand if you manhandle those chickpeas.
-You’ll just need a potato masher to break down the chickpeas but it likely won’t get as smooth if you aren’t using a food processor or blender.
+You’ll just need a potato masher and a large bowl to break down the chickpeas but it likely won’t get as smooth if you aren’t using a food processor or blender.

 If your butternut squash hummus recipe is too thick, feel free to add a bit of water, 1 tbsp at a time to the food processor.